Linux Kernel

 • SCHED_RR (round robin) = This is similar to SCHED_BATCH except that tasks are handled for a short amount of time before moving onto a different task to handle.

-The relevant sysctl parameters can be adjusted for system-wide scheduling settings are:
+The relevant sysctl parameters can be adjusted for system-wide scheduling settings can be found by running:

 $ sudo sysctl -a | grep "sched_"